skt09/IndiGrader/docs/setup_guide.md

             └── output02.txt
 ```

-## 3. Running the Interactive Builder
+## 3. Running the Configuration Script
-Run the automated wizard from the root of the IndiGrader repository:
+Run the script from the root of the IndiGrader repository:
 ```bash
 python3 builder.py
 ```
-The wizard will securely ask you for:
+The script will prompt for:
 - Course ID, Lab Name, Server IP configurations
 - Allowed Subnet: Provide a prefix matching the lab's local network (e.g., `10.21.225.` or `192.168.1.`) to restrict student access.
 - Start Date/Time and Durations
 - Testcase paths and memory/timeout limits for each individual question.

-### Clever Tips & Tricks for the Builder
 > [!TIP]
-> **LeetCode-Style Assignments**
+> **Global Static Files Configuration**
-> The wizard asks for an optional **global `static/` folder** for a question.
-If you provide one containing a trusted `main.c` and a `Makefile`, the server will aggressively overwrite the student's `main.c` with your trusted version before compiling.
-This allows you to force students to only implement a specific `solution.c` without being able to tamper with the test framework!
+> The script prompts for an optional global `static/` directory for a question.
+If provided with a directory containing a trusted `main.c` and a `Makefile`, the server will overwrite the student's `main.c` with this trusted version prior to compilation.
+This restricts the evaluation to specific source files implemented by the student.
 >
-> **Important Note:** All static files for a question MUST be kept inside a single directory, because the builder only gives you one chance to select a folder for static files.
-During evaluation, all contents from inside this single directory are aggressively dumped into the root of the sandbox environment.
+> **Important Note:** All static files for a given question must reside within a single directory, as only one path can be provided during configuration.
+During evaluation, the contents of this directory are copied directly into the root of the sandbox environment.

 > [!TIP]
 > **Makefile Projects**
-> The wizard natively supports `Makefile` execution.
-Simply type `y` when asked if a question uses a Makefile, and provide a folder path instead of a file path for the starter code.
-The wizard will scaffold the appropriate structure.
+> The script supports `Makefile` execution.
+Input `y` when prompted if a question uses a Makefile, and provide a directory path rather than a file path for the starter code.
+The necessary structure will be scaffolded automatically.

 ## 4. Deploying to the Server
-Once `builder.py` finishes, it will generate a `packageIG_<LabName>.zip` file and a `packageIG_<LabName>` folder at the root of the repository.
+Once `builder.py` completes, it generates a `packageIG_<LabName>.zip` archive and a `packageIG_<LabName>` directory at the root of the repository.

 **The Generated Server Structure (`packageIG_L8/`)**:
 ```text